What is student loan deferment?

 Federal student loan borrowers typically receive automatic deferment while enrolled in an eligible undergraduate, graduate or professional school.
 They must be enrolled at least half time to qualify.

-Deferment often applies until the student is no longer enrolled in a program.
-If the student holds a Direct PLUS loan, they may qualify for an additional six months of deferment after graduation.
+Deferment often lasts until the student is no longer enrolled in a program.
+But if the student has a Direct PLUS loan, they may qualify for an additional six months of deferment after being enrolled.

 Economic hardship or unemployment

 For individuals currently facing economic hardship or unemployment, loan deferment may be an option.
-An economic hardship deferment is offered for up to three years.
+An economic hardship or unemployment deferment is offered for up to three years.

 Qualifications may include: